 Steamy Holidays 8

-After they stumbled into a forgotten prohibition tunnel beneath the school… and into the crossfire between two crime bosses battling for control of Kansas City’s most lucrative underground route… sabotaged furnaces hiss, secrets start to slip, and the nights grow hotter than the days.
+Then they stumble into a forgotten prohibition tunnel beneath the school—and into the crossfire between two crime bosses battling for Kansas City's underground.
+Furnaces are sabotaged.
+Secrets slip.
+The nights grow hotter than the days.

 Costumes will tear.
 Feelings will flare.
 Loyalties will snap.

-In Wyandotte High this Halloween… love is dangerous, danger is deadly, and the real monsters aren’t the ones in the haunted house.
+This Halloween at Wyandotte High, love is dangerous, danger is deadly, and the real monsters aren't wearing masks.

 Rex walked back to the Dracula parlor.
 He listed things to do to calm down his pecker: coffin hinges needed oil, check the pulley handle… He found Paget bending over the mannequin, rounded butt wiggling, frilly lace exposed.
 His pecker found a new reason to stand up.